blazium-engine/blazium-docs/tutorials/io/runtime_file_loading_and_saving.rst

 ZIP archives
 ------------

-Godot supports reading and writing ZIP archives using the :ref:`class_zipreader` and :ref:`class_zippacker` classes.
-This supports any ZIP file, including files generated by Godot's "Export PCK/ZIP" functionality (although these will contain imported Godot resources rather than the original project files).
+Blazium supports reading and writing ZIP archives using the :ref:`class_zipreader` and :ref:`class_zippacker` classes.
+This supports any ZIP file, including files generated by Blazium's "Export PCK/ZIP" functionality (although these will contain imported Blazium resources rather than the original project files).

 .. note::

     Use :ref:`ProjectSettings.load_resource_pack <class_ProjectSettings_method_load_resource_pack>`
-    to load PCK or ZIP files exported by Godot as :ref:`additional data packs <doc_exporting_pcks>`.
+    to load PCK or ZIP files exported by Blazium as :ref:`additional data packs <doc_exporting_pcks>`.
 That approach is preferred for DLCs, as it makes interacting with additional data packs seamless (virtual filesystem).

-This ZIP archive support can be combined with runtime image, 3D scene and audio loading to provide a seamless modding experience without requiring users to go through the Godot editor to generate PCK/ZIP files.
+This ZIP archive support can be combined with runtime image, 3D scene and audio loading to provide a seamless modding experience without requiring users to go through the Blazium editor to generate PCK/ZIP files.

 Example that lists files in a ZIP archive in an :ref:`class_ItemList` node, then writes contents read from it to a new ZIP archive (essentially duplicating the archive):